 Designed for students who are actively working on starting a business while at Wharton, this course focuses on the unique challenges entrepreneurs face when communicating their startup to investors.
-Students will learn to concisely and persuasively communicate their company's product/service, market opportunity, value proposition, competitive advantage, business model and revenue potential.
-Students will also receive coaching from a successful entrepreneur and have the opportunity to pitch their business idea to investors.
+Students will learn to concisely and persuasively communicate their business story from inception to launch, including communicating the founder's story and the business opportunity.
+Students will also have the opportunity to develop and improve their pitch decks.
+Students will also receive coaching from a successful entrepreneur and have the opportunity to pitch their business idea to local investors.